Sitecore/developer-portal/data/markdown/partials/integrations/blueprint-xm-cdp.md

 This sequence diagram shows how the different systems and the user’s browser will interact when events are sent in this way.

-![Sequence diagram showing passing an event message from Sitecore XM to Sitecore CDP from the client-side.][9]
+![Sequence diagram showing passing an event message from Sitecore XM to Sitecore SmartHub CDP from the client-side.][9]

 #### Server-side events